William Gill (dramatist): Henry E. Dixey and Adonis

-Gill's early plays were met with mixed critical reviews, until he penned Adonis.
+The next collaboration between Gill and Dixey, the musical Adonis, became the crowning achievement of both men's careers.
+While Gill had several early popular and financial successes in the American theatre, his works consistently were met with mixed critical reviews until he penned Adonis.
+This included My Sweetheart, which was a critical success internationally but not as well reviewed in the United States itself.
 Gill's Adonis began playing on Broadway in 1884 and ran for an unprecedented 603 performances, becoming the longest running show in Broadway history up until that time and the first Broadway show to run for at least 500 performances.
 At its peak, Adonis earned approximately $7,000 per week in box office sales (the equivalent of over $250,000 in 2011 dollars).